DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 Your journey begins with **The wonderland of AI** wherein you get to relish the gigantic-yet-so-beautiful landscape of AI.
 Herein, you will be pampered with Infographic panoramic view of the design, and the sweeping constructs of AI.
 I'm sure, You'll relish the AI wonderland!

 Post that, In this voyage, you will be treated with ultra-luxurious warmth of **The REAL world of AI applications**, wherein pleathora of ***actual codesets*** from varied flavour will welcome you in detail.
 Please cherish the tangy-yet-so-sweet flavour of AI application codesets!
+Please refer to the delicately hand crafted [exquisite bouquet of offerings](#The-vantage-view-of-Agenda).
+Hold on for a sec!!

 Every destination of this tour is delicately curated to make your AI experience wonderful.
 This carefully-curated AI itinerary is planned by me based on my 10+ dedicated years of *rich, deep hands-on engagement* with various streams of **"Enterprise AI, ML, NLP-Generation, Knowlede Graph, Converstaional AI, DL(Deep Learning) & DRL(Deep Reinforcement Learning)"** - be it